MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparentAssets.md

 Note that github automatically creates a clickable Outline from your section headings.
 Make sure you properly 'nest' your headings by using ##, ###, ####, #####, etc for sub sections so that the outline has a good hierarchy and makes navigating your document easier.
 I recommend only using # for the initial title, as the font for H1 renders very large. -->

-This document has two parts, that discuss how you would talk about two topics.
+This document has three main parts, covering texture prep, model prep and importing.
 Additionally there is a reference section at the end.
-For such a simple document, you probably don't need this section.

 * [Topic One](#topic-one)
 * [Topic Two](#topic-two)